amrithaml/cts-project-lms/README.md

-# EmployeeManagementSystem
+# LibraryManagementSystem
 Cognizant internship project

 This is a project in REACT JS as front-end and Spring Boot as back-end DB- MYSQL.
-A EmployeeManagementSystem with fully functional CRUD operations.
+A LibraryManagementSystem with fully functional CRUD operations.